Sign in

 Acknowledgements

-We would like to thank Dr Ana-Maria Enciu for her help during the revision of the manuscript.
+We extend our gratitude to Dr. Ana-Maria Enciu for her valuable assistance during the revision of this manuscript.

 Funding

-This study was supported by grant COP A 1.2.3., ID: P_40_197/ (Ctr.
-52// component project 259) and Ministry of Research and Innovation in Romania, under Program 1 - The Improvement of the National System of Research and Development, Subprogram 1.2 - Institutional Excellence - Projects of Excellence Funding in RDI, Contract No. 7PFE/16.10..
+This investigation was financed through grant COP A 1.2.3., ID: P_40_197/ (Ctr.
+52// component project 259) with the support of the Ministry of Research and Innovation in Romania under Program 1 - The Improvement of the National System of Research and Development, Subprogram 1.2 - Institutional Excellence - Projects of Excellence Funding in RDI, Contract No. 7PFE/16.10.

 Availability of data and materials